jrpool/learning-os-software/design-guide/user-actions/moderator.md

 The core accountability of Moderators is to oversee cycles.
 They are responsible for ensuring that voting happens, that projects are formed appropriately, and that a retrospective occurs at the end of a cycle.

 1. `/cycle init` : create a new cycle, move to `GOAL SELECTION` state
-  - Learners can now vote on goals for this cycle
+  - Members can now vote on goals for this cycle
 1. `/cycle status` : check status of votes for the current cycle
-  - If the cycle is ready to be launched (all active chapter learners have voted)...
+  - If the cycle is ready to be launched (all active chapter members have voted)...
     - "Ready" message is displayed
     - Moderator is prompted to run `/cycle launch` to form projects
   - Else...